-"An international application" shall mean an application made under the Patent Cooperation Treaty.
+Section 28 (6.6.1980/407) "An international application" shall mean an application made under the Patent Cooperation Treaty.

 International applications shall be filed with a patent authority or an international organization (receiving Office) authorized under the Patent Cooperation Treaty and its Regulations to receive such applications.
-The receiving Office in Finland shall be the National Board of Patents and Registration of Finland, as laid down by Government decree.
+The receiving Office in Finland shall be the Finnish Patent and Registration Office, as laid down by Government decree.
 Applicants filing an international application in Finland shall pay the prescribed fee.